Air Conditioning Preventive Maintenance | HVAC Spring Cleaning - Do You Benefit from Maintenance Agreements?

 The Effects of Neglected Air Conditioner System

-- Dirty Condenser Coils – Air Conditioner or Heat Pump condenser coils get plugged up by dust, dirt, pollen, grass, and other foreign debris.
+Dirty Condenser Coils – condenser coils get plugged up by dust, dirt, pollen, grass, and other foreign debris.
 Sometimes these things are not seen by just looking as the condenser.
 Problems caused by this condition: Unit loses the ability to remove heat from system.
 This results in higher pressures in the condenser which causes the compressor to pull amps.
 Higher amp draw means higher electric bill.
-Lack of air flow through the condenser causes condenser fan motor to run hotter than normal and compressor to run hotter because of the higher load conditions.
+Lack of air flow through the condenser causes condenser fan motor to run hotter than normal.
+It also causes the compressor to run hotter because of the higher load conditions.
 Results: Premature failure of compressor and/or condenser fan motor and higher than normal electric bills.

 Air Conditioner Maintenance and Performance